tuskydev/MIT-6.00.2x/README.md

-# DESCRIPTIVE-TITLE Solo Project
+# MIT 6.00.2x Study Solo Project
-### A repo made to test Semantic-UI-React's NPM that has a popup modal that display's necessary info.
+### A repo made to record and display all work for MIT's 6.00.2x assignments and work.

 ### Things learned:
 * Learned how to make functionality for className "active" in navs and tabs